michaelmiaomiao/michaelmiaomiao.github.io/_posts/2019-10-24-Data_Science_Concepts.md

 ---
 layout:     post
 title:      TOP -- Data Science Knowledge Complete Summary
-subtitle:   This is a continuosly updated data-science concept post edit and organized by me to summarize and sort out cs, stats, machine learning and other related topics all in one from past learning.
+subtitle:   This is a continuously updated data-science concept post edit and organized by me to summarize and sort out cs, stats, machine learning and other related topics all in one from past learning.
 date:       2020-10-24
 author:     Jiashu Miao
 header-img: